Introduction to Single Inheritance in Python

 - Method for Addition: Here addition of keyed input values is performed.

-- Method for Multiplication: Here multiplication of keyed input values is performed.
+- Method for Multiplication: Here, the multiplication of keyed input values is performed.

 Again this example is very similar to the above program where we use parent and child class inherited setup.
-So here the methods in the parent class are nicely used by the child class object even though it is not a physical segment of that class itself. this clearly explains how the parent class content gets precisely inherited into the child class and keeps the program flow as needed.
+Here, the parent class methods are nicely used by the child class object even though it is not a physical segment of that class itself. this clearly explains how the parent class content gets precisely inherited into the child class and keeps the program flow as needed.
 At the flow of execution, the keyed-in values and the outcome of methods are both printed in the console. the pass statement is used in the child class just to keep the execution paused for certain milliseconds of time.

 In this program, a new object is declared for each and every method being declared. the instantiated object is then used to call the methods. the outcome from the methods is printed to the console.
 In that means the program prints three outcomes from the keyed in three input value pairs. they are like one for addition, one for multiplication and the last one is for subtraction.